Sorry, you need to enable JavaScript to visit this website.

 Settlement Agreements

-A settlement agreement is a contract between an alcohol licensed establishment and other parties that include terms and conditions aimed at addressing concerns of the neighborhood.
+A settlement agreement is a contract between an alcohol or medical cannabis licensed establishment and other parties that include terms and conditions aimed at addressing concerns of the neighborhood.
 Settlement agreements are voluntary and may be entered into at any time.

 Access to Settlement Agreements